Cylindrical model structures: Acknowledgements

-\begin{section}{Lifting axioms} Let $\cylinder$ be a cylinder in a formal category $\cl{A}$ and let $\cocylinder$ be a co-cylinder in $\cl{A}$.
+\begin{chapter}{Lifting axioms} Let $\cylinder$ be a cylinder in a formal category $\cl{A}$, and let $\cocylinder$ be a co-cylinder in $\cl{A}$.
 Suppose that $\cylinder$ is left adjoint to $\cocylinder$.
-We prove that if an arrow $j$ of $\cl{A}$ is a cofibration then the canonical arrow $m^{\cylinder}_{j}$ of $\cl{A}$ defined in \ref{MappingCylindersAndMappingCoCylindersSection} admits a strong deformation retraction.
-For this we assume for the first time that our cylinder is equipped with upper and lower right connection structures, which we require to be compatible with subdivision.
+We prove that if an arrow $j$ of $\cl{A}$ is a cofibration, then the canonical arrow $m^{\cylinder}_{j}$ of $\cl{A}$ defined in \ref{MappingCylindersAndMappingCoCylindersChapter} admits a strong deformation retraction.
+For this we assume, for the first time, that our cylinder is equipped with upper and lower right connection structures, which we require to be compatible with subdivision.

-For topological spaces the fact that $m^{\cylinder}_{j}$ admits a strong deformation retraction if $j$ is a cofibration is due to Str{\o}m.
-It is proven in \S{2} of the paper \cite{StromNoteOnCofibrations}.
-Str{\o}m's proof is however quite different to ours.
+For topological spaces, the fact that $m^{\cylinder}_{j}$ admits a strong deformation retraction if $j$ is a cofibration is due to Str{\o}m, proven in \S{2} of the paper \cite{StromNoteOnCofibrations}.
+Str{\o}m's argument is, however, quite different to ours.
 It relies on the fact that the homotopy theory of topological spaces is defined with respect to a cartesian monoidal structure.

-Next we prove that a normally cloven fibration has the right lifting property with respect to arrows admitting a strong deformation retraction.
+Next, we prove that a normally cloven fibration has the right lifting property with respect to arrows admitting a strong deformation retraction.
 We deduce that normally cloven fibrations have the covering homotopy extension property with respect to cofibrations.

-In a similar way we prove that trivial normally cloven fibrations have the right lifting property with respect to cofibrations.
-Dualising we deduce that fibrations have the right lifting property with respect to trivial normally cloven cofibrations and that trivial fibrations have the right lifting property with respect to normally cloven cofibrations.
+In a similar way, we prove that trivial normally cloven fibrations have the right lifting property with respect to cofibrations.
+Dualising, we deduce that fibrations have the right lifting property with respect to trivial normally cloven cofibrations, and that trivial fibrations have the right lifting property with respect to normally cloven cofibrations.

-\begin{assum} Let $\cl{C}$ be a 2-category with a final object such that pushouts and pullbacks of 2-arrows of $\cl{C}$ give rise to pushouts and pullbacks in formal categories in the sense of Definition \ref{PushoutsPullbacks2ArrowsArePushoutsPullbacksInFormalCategoriesTerminology}.
+\begin{assum} Let $\cl{C}$ be a 2-category with a final object.
+Suppose that pushouts and pullbacks of 2-arrows of $\cl{C}$ give rise to pushouts and pullbacks in formal categories, in the sense of Definition \ref{PushoutsPullbacks2ArrowsArePushoutsPullbacksInFormalCategoriesTerminology}.
 Let $\cl{A}$ be an object of $\cl{C}$.
-As before we view $\cl{A}$ as a formal category, writing of objects and arrows of $\cl{A}$. \end{assum}
+As before, we view $\cl{A}$ as a formal category, writing of objects and arrows of $\cl{A}$. \end{assum}

 \begin{prpn} Let $\cylinder = \big( \cyl, i_{0}, i_{1}, p, v, \subdiv, r_{0}, r_{1}, s, \Gamma_{lr}, \Gamma_{ur} \big)$ be a cylinder in $\cl{A}$ equipped with a contraction structure $p$, an involution structure $v$, a subdivision structure $\big( \subdiv, r_{0}, r_{1}, s \big)$ compatible with $p$, a lower right connection structure $\Gamma_{lr}$, and an upper right connection structure $\Gamma_{ur}$.
 Suppose that $\Gamma_{lr}$ and $\Gamma_{ur}$ are compatible with the subdivision structure $\big( \subdiv, r_{0}, r_{1}, s \big)$, and that $\cyl$ preserves mapping cylinders with respect to $\cylinder$.